maciejmikosik/testory/doc/tutorial.md

 ### when

-Assertions can be used to verify result of invocation that happened at line containing **when**.
+Assertions can be used to verify result of invocation that happened at line containing `when`.

 Result that is going to be asserted is

- - object passed as an argument
+ - `Object` passed as an argument

         when(object);

- - object returned, or throwable thrown, by chained method
+ - `Object` returned, or `Throwable` thrown, by chained method

         when(instance).chainedMethod()

- - result of invoking closure
+ - result of invoking `Closure`

         when(new Closure() {
           public Object invoke() throws Throwable {